colinquirk/useful-resources/README.md

 ## Machine Learning

 #### [fast.ai](http://fast.ai)
-Fast.ai has both a deep learning course and a (currently unlisted) basic machine learning course.
+Fast.ai has both a deep learning course and a basic machine learning course.
+It's unique from other resources as it builds top down and explains concepts through code rather than math.

 #### [Kaggle](http://kaggle.com)
 Kaggle hosts machine learning competitions.
 The titanic dataset is a good place to start.